devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 2. Click on the **identity-wksp-serverless-<*ACCOUNT#*\>-us-east-1-wildrydes** bucket.
 3. Click on the **Permissions** tab and then click on **Bucket Policy**.

-!!! question
+!!! question "What's wrong with this policy?
+What does `"Principal": "*"` mean? "

-    What's wrong with this policy?
-What does "Principal": "*" mean?
+    Both `"Principal": "*"` and `"Principal":{"AWS":"*"}` grant permission to everyone (also referred to as anonymous access).
+Use caution when granting anonymous access to your S3 bucket.
+When you grant anonymous access, anyone in the world can access your bucket.
+We highly recommend that you never grant any kind of anonymous write access to your S3 bucket.

 ### Modify Principal